- 1 cup butter, softened

 - Additional confectioners' sugar

-- For filling, in a small heavy saucepan, whisk egg, granulated sugar, lemon juice and lemon peel until blended.
+- For filling, whisk together egg, granulated sugar, lemon peel and lemon juice in a small heavy saucepan over medium-low heat until blended.
 Add butter; cook over medium heat, whisking constantly, until thickened and a thermometer reads at least 170°, about 20 minutes.
-Do not allow to boil.
-Remove from heat immediately.
+Remove from heat immediately (do not allow to boil).
 Transfer to a small bowl; cool.
 Press plastic wrap onto surface of filling.
 Refrigerate until cold, about 1 hour.

-To serve, spread lemon filling on bottoms of half of the cookies; cover with remaining cookies.
+To serve, spread lemon filling on half of cookies; cover with remaining cookies.
 Dust with confectioners' sugar.
 Store leftovers in refrigerator.

-Freeze option: Freeze cookies in freezer containers.
+Freeze option: Freeze unfilled, undecorated cookies in freezer containers.
 To use, thaw cookies in covered containers.
 Fill and decorate as directed.
 Yield: 2 dozen.

 "I have made these many times--often just for me.
 Two tips--1) what ever shape the cookie is going into the oven, is the way they will come out.
 These do not spread. and 2) I have never gotten 30 cookies from this recipe.
 Maybe I make them too large, although I go for a mostly flattened, 1" cookie.
 Curd is easy but thoroughly mix the eggs and cook over low low heat to keep from getting scrambled egg white specks in the curd.
 The egg whites aren't bad, they just aren't pretty.
 Seems like more work than they really are and they look and taste great."